 A summery open-faced pizza that makes a wonderful lunch or appetizer.

 - 2 medium chicken breasts

 - freshly ground black pepper

-> - 1 loaf La Brea Bakery round or the rosemary olive oil round, sliced into 1/2-inch slices
+- 1 loaf La Brea Bakery round or the rosemary olive oil round, cut into 8 1/2-inch slices

-> - 20-30 basil leaves, stems removed
+- 20-30 basil leaves, stems removed